-If you tried Kirkland products before, you would notice their similarities to high-end brands.
+If you have tried Kirkland products before, you would notice their similarities to high-end brands.
 It’s because Costco struck a deal with the same brands to private label the products.
-For example, Starbucks provides the coffee beans and grounds sold under Kirkland Signature Coffee.
+For example, Starbucks provides coffee beans and grounds sold under Kirkland Signature Coffee.

-And in true Kirkland fashion, you can buy Starbucks coffee on Costco at lower prices.
+And in true Kirkland fashion, you can buy Starbucks coffee at Costco at lower prices.
 You can buy a 20 lb. bag of Kirkland Signature House Coffee at $10.49 (31¢/oz).
 At Target, you can purchase a 20oz pack of Starbucks coffee for almost twice the price ($12.79, 60¢/oz).

 You can see other brands working with Costco in this article.